The Film Score: Music for the Winter Holidays

 In February 2016, Chicago Tribune film critic Michael Phillips introduced The Film Score on WFMT, a series that celebrates great music composed for the movies.
 From short segments to hour-length programs, The Film Score has explored recent Academy Award-nominated scores, composer-director partnerships, as well as holiday specials dedicated to Memorial Day and Halloween.
 The series has generated enormous listener response, feedback, and appreciation.

-Now, Phillips returns to the WFMT Radio Network with The Film Score: Music for the Holidays, a new special devoted to music of the holidays and wintertime.
-In addition to beloved standards (“White Christmas,” from “Holiday Inn”), Michael introduces film music of a secular nature, ranging from “It Happened in Sun Valley” (from “Sun Valley Serenade”) to Bernard Herrmann’s bracing sleigh ride accompaniment composed for the Orson Welles drama “The Magnificent Ambersons.”
-Bundle up and enjoy The Film Score: Music for the Winter Holidays.
+Phillips returns with The Film Score: Music for the Winter Holidays, an hour-long special devoted to holiday and wintertime movie music.
+In addition to beloved standards (“White Christmas” from “Holiday Inn” and “Have Yourself a Merry Little Christmas” from “Meet Me in St. Louis”), Michael shares an eclectic mix of wintry film scores, ranging from “It Happened in Sun Valley” (from “Sun Valley Serenade”) to Alexandre Desplat’s folk-inspired score for “The Grand Budapest Hotel” to Bernard Herrmann’s bracing sleigh ride accompaniment composed for the Orson Welles drama “The Magnificent Ambersons.”
+Bundle up and enjoy The Film Score: Music for the Winter Holidays!